OneLawCloud/api/docs/usingtheapi.md

 ### Party Roles

-Parties can participate in one or more Party Roles, depending on their relationship with the law firm.
+Parties can have zero or more Party Roles, depending on their relationship with the law firm.

 Role | Description
 -----|------------
-None | Many parties have no defined roles — for example, counterparties on matters or billing contacts.
+None | Many parties have no roles and are essentially just a named contact - for example, counter-parties on matters or billing contacts.
-Client | Parties who are clients of the law firm hold this role, which grants them access to legal matters, time recording, billing, and related functions.
+Client | Parties who are clients of the law firm have this role, which grants them access to legal matters, time recording, billing, and related functions.
 User | Law firm staff members are also represented as Parties, each with a User role.
-Some Users may also be Clients.

 ## Dates & Times